GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    a variety of connectivity modes.

 *  :doc:`psxyz` also has the new **-SE-**\ *diameter* shorthand as well as the **-N** modifiers for handling periodic plot symbols.
+Like, psxy it gets the same improvements to quoted lines and adds decorated lines as a new symbol.
 Likewise, the **-L** option has been enhanced to create envelope polygons around y(x), say for confidence envelopes (modifiers **+b**\ \|\ **d**\ \|\ **D**), and to complete a closed polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).